seakanyasorn/Notemate_FSAD/README.md

-# Rubu on Rails BoilerPlate Using Docker
+# Ruby on Rails BoilerPlate Using Docker

 by Sunil Prajapati